What are multi-car accidents?

 Cases stemming from multi-car accidents require lawyers with experience handling a variety of complex issues.
 To start, lawyers must be able to establish how the accident occurred, who was at fault, how much insurance each driver has, and what legal issues might apply to claims against each driver at fault for the crash.

-Which driver is at fault?
+Which driver is at fault in a multi-vehicle car accident?

 In a two-car crash, fault is limited to the two drivers involved.
 Either one, the other, or a combination of the two are at fault for the crash.
 In accidents involving three or more cars or trucks, a jury can assign fault to any of the drivers.
 In Georgia, this process is called apportionment.